 During the year ended June 30, 2019, Tetra Tech completed initial design work and the specification report for the portal pad and the contact water pond.
-These earthworks projects will be the first construction packages issued upon receipt of the necessary permits.
+These earthworks projects will be the first construction packages issued upon receipt of the necessary permits and decision to commence works.